kitpages/KitpagesCmsBundle/README.md

 State of the project
 ====================
 In beta state.

-- a lot of documentation is missing
+* a lot of documentation is missing
-- no unit test
+* no unit test
-- only works on unix/linux hosting
+* only works on unix/linux hosting

-But we already use it for some client websites
+We are begining to use it at Kitpages for small websites.

 Features
 ========